-To log into a new SAN, do the following:
+To log into a new SAN, perform the following steps:

-- 1. Click SAN -> Log in The Log in SAN dialog box appears. - 2.
-The SANavigator application automatically discovers and opens the local SAN when you log in. - 3.
-The server's address displays in the Network Address field.
-You can specify a new address by typing it in the field, or selecting one from the list.

-Note: In version 3.1, localhost is the default value.
+1. Click SAN -> Log in The Log in SAN dialog box appears.

+The SANavigator application automatically discovers and opens the local SAN when you log in.

+- 2. The server's address displays in the Network Address field.
+You can specify a new address by typing it in the field, or selecting one from the list. - Note: In version 3.1, localhost is the default value.
 The SANavigator application automatically determines your local IP address and uses that value as your local host address.
-If you had previously connected to another IP address, you can select localhost from the Network Address drop down field.

-- 4. Enter your user ID and password. - 5.
-Select whether you want the SANavigator application to remember your password for the next time you log in. - 6.
+If you had previously connected to another IP address, you can select localhost from the Network Address drop-down field. - 3.
+Enter your user ID and password. - 4.
+Select whether you want the SANavigator application to remember your password for the next time you log in. - 5.
 Click OK.
-SANavigator will perform out-of-band discovery on your local subnet and display any SAN devices it finds.
+SANavigator will perform out-of-band discovery on your local subnet and display any SAN devices that it finds.